maxtaco/tamejs/README.md

 The `Rendezvous` is similar to a blocking condition variable (or a "Hoare sytle monitor") in threaded programming.

-#### tame.Rendezvous.mkev(id,arr)
+#### tame.Rendezvous.id (id).pledge (...)

 This is the `Rendezvous` equivalent of the `pledge` built-in, but shortened so it doesn't confuse the *tamejs* compiler.
-It takes two arguments, the event "ID" that the programmer is going to use to idenitify this event later on, and also a empty array to return values from the callback.
-Thus, the `Rendezvous` only works in the third style of built-in `pledge` call above, with variadic return.
+It takes two arguments, the event "ID" that the programmer is going to use to idenitify this event later on, and also slots to return values from the callback.
+Those slots can take the three forms of `pledge` return as above (i.e., declarative, generic, or variadic).

-As with `pledge`, the return value of `Rendezvous.mkev` is fed to function expecting a callback.
+As with `pledge`, the return value of the `Rendezvous`'s `pledge` is fed to function expecting a callback.
 As soon as that callback fires, the slots of `arr` will be filled with the arguments to that callback.

+#### tame.Rendezvous.pledge (...)

+You don't need to explicitly assign an ID to a pledge generated from a Rendezvous.
+If you don't, one will automatically be assigned, in ascending order starting from `0`.

 #### tame.Rendezvous.wait (cb)